ft-kumarsatyam/YouTube-clone/README.md

 ## Frontend Repo

-Frontend was developed with vue js and vuetify [VueTube](https://github.com/techreagan/vue-nodejs-youtube-clone)
+Frontend was developed with vue js and vuetify

 ## API Documentation

 Hosted on netlify: [Coming Soon]()

-Extensive and testing documentation with postman: [VueTube API](https://documenter.getpostman.com/view/9407876/SzYaVdtC?version=latest)
+Extensive and testing documentation with postman:

 ## Database Model